-Holly Bobo was living a normal college student life when she mysteriously disappeared after a late night meeting with an unknown stranger.
+Holly Bobo was living a normal college student life when she mysteriously disappeared after an early morning meeting with a stranger.

 Holly Bobo was 20 years old in 2011, studying nursing at University of Tennessee and living with her parents in Darden, Tennessee.
 Other than being a cousin to country singer Whitney Duncan, Bobo had a normal, quiet life, until the morning of April 13, when she disappeared.